daroczig/CEU-R-prod/README.md

 * Minimal project (for grade up to "B"): schedule a Jenkins job that runs every hour getting the past hour's 1-minute interval klines data on ETH prices (in USD).
 The job should be configured to pull the R script at the start of the job either from a private or public git repo or gist.
 Then

     * Find the min and max price of ETH in the past hour, and post these stats in the `#bots-final-project` Slack channel.
 Make sure to set your username for the message, and use a custom emoji as the icon.
-    * Find an R package that provides a function to draw candlestick charts, and use that to post a candlestick chart on the past hour's ETH price in the `#bots-final-project` Slack channel.
+    * Find an R package that provides a function to draw candlestick charts (e.g. `tidyquant::geom_candlestick`), and use that to post a candlestick chart on the past hour's ETH price in the `#bots-final-project` Slack channel.

 * Recommended project (for grade up to "A"): Deploy an R-based API in ECS (like we did on the last week) for analyzing recent Binance (or any other real-time) data.
 The API should include at least 4 endpoints using different serializers, and these endpoints should be other than the ones we covered in the class.
 At least one endpoint should have at least a few parameters.
 Build a Docker image, push it to ECR, and deploy as service in ECS.
 Document the steps required to set up ECR/ECS with screenshots, then delete all services after confirming that everything works correctly.